-The Commission will only consider quick-build project time extensions in extraordinary circumstances.
+The Commission will only consider quick-build project time extensions in unforeseen and extraordinary circumstances beyond the control of the implementing agency.
+The agency must justify the extension request.
 Implementing agencies may request to extend a delivery deadline as described in Section 31 of these Guidelines.
-Approved time extensions are limited to three months per delivery deadline.
+Approved time extensions are limited to three months per delivery deadline, including allocation, award, and completion.